Larry Flynt: Allegations of incest, misogyny, and racism

 Flynt's daughter, Tonya Flynt-Vega, accused him of sexually abusing her as a child.
 In the 1998 book, Hustled: My Journey from Fear to Faith, Flynt-Vega writes about her father showing her images from Hustler and while he did so, he began touching her, had her remove her bathing suit, assaulted her orally, then showed her his erection and tried to penetrate her.
 She writes, "The pain was intense.
 I know I was hurt.
 Dad had not penetrated [me]."
-She described an exchange with her father after he knew she planned to publish a book describing his abuses of her: "He called me at work one day and said ‘If you don't back-off that book, I'll send somebody to wring your [expletive] neck.’ ...
+She described an exchange with her father after he knew she planned to publish a book describing his abuses of her: "He called me at work one day and said 'If you don't back-off that book, I'll send somebody to wring your [expletive] neck.' ...
 He's 'Mr. Free Speech', but he's threatening to kill somebody for writing a book."
-Flynt denied his daughter's accusation of sexual abuse on several occasions.
-But he did acknowledge he had not been a good parent to Flynt-Vega.
+Flynt denied his daughter's accusation of sexual abuse on several occasions, but he did acknowledge he had not been a good parent to Flynt-Vega.
 "She's looking for attention, and she's looking to get back at me, as her father, for not being there when she really needed me," he said in one response.
 In another interview, he stated, "Anyone who knows me knows my sexual preference.
 It's not children, especially my own."

-Hustler cartoonist and humor editor, Dwaine B. Tinsley, created the comic feature called "Chester the Molester".
+Hustler cartoonist and humor editor Dwaine B. Tinsley created the comic feature called "Chester the Molester".
 It was a monthly part of the magazine for 13 years.
 In the comic, the main character endeavors through various means to molest and otherwise sexually assault girls and women.
 In 1989, Tinsley was arrested, charged with molesting his daughter from age 13–18.
 Tinsley was convicted of that charge on January 5, 1990.
 His conviction was overturned in 1992 when an appeals court ruled that the jury should not have seen cartoons drawn by Tinsley.
 The prosecutor in the case ultimately decided not to retry Tinsley, who served 23 months of a six-year sentence.
-Flynt claims he didn't ask Tinsley about the conviction and "Chester the Molester" cartoons drawn while in prison continued to appear in Hustler.
+Flynt claims he did not ask Tinsley about the conviction and "Chester the Molester" cartoons drawn while in prison continued to appear in Hustler.
 He also defended Tinsley, calling him "a genius" and "at one time in America in the Seventies and Eighties the most brilliant and recognized cartoonist in America."